1. Maintenance and Repairs

 4. Hiring Contractors

-Whether you have an in-house maintenance team or not, as a property manager, at some point you will inevitably have to employ specialist contractors.
-This can be a huge headache if you are taking on a property in a new area.
+Whether you have an in-house maintenance team or not, as a property manager, at some point, you will inevitably have to employ specialist contractors.
+This can be a massive headache if you are taking on a property in a new area.
 Not only do you have to find a contractor for each job, but you may have to find several before you get one that is a good fit.

 5. Finding the Right Tenants